XiaoxiaoRen-SJSU/fa18-202-two-plus-two/ProjectJournal/ProjectJournal_YimuYang.md

 ## Week 3

 * What tasks I worked on:

+	* Keep modifing level 4 to make the game more playable.

 * What I plan to work on next:

+	* Draw a class diagram for the game.

 * What tasks are blocked waiting on another team member:

+	* Waiting for the implementation of strategy and state pattern to complete the class diagram.

 * XP Core Value I keep:

+	* Communication and Simplicity.

 ## Week 4